prichterich/GPS-Speedreader/README.md

 GPS Speedreader is free to use, and supplied without any warranties.

-The current GPS Speedreader version is 3.0.2 released February 5, 2025.
+The current GPS Speedreader version is 3.0.3 released February 21, 2025.
-Version 3 added support for posting results from Garmin 255 and 225 Music watches to the GPS Team Challenge.
+Version 3.03 added support for posting results from Garmin FR965 watches to the GPS Team Challenge.

 ## Downloads